SenseFlow-io/n8n-nodes-make-a-call/README.md

 - **Goal**: The desired outcome that the agent should try to achieve
 - **Context**: Additional relevant information to help the agent conduct the call

+**Note**: Our system includes safety measures to prevent spam, telemarketing, and fraud.
+If you believe your legitimate call was incorrectly flagged, please contact us for assistance.

 ### Simple scenario - Making a phone call and waiting for result

 1. Use the "Make a Phone Call" operation in the SenseFlow node.